Project closing meeting Added value mountain agriculture

-For the evaluation, we determine biophysical and social aspects that can be measured as indicators on the farm.
-We capture
+For the assessment, we determine biophysical as well as social aspects that can be measured as indicators on the farm.
+We record

 • e.g. the output of food and the input of feed for it,

-• e.g. the km of hiking trails, the rest benches and fountains as well as the effort involved,
+• e.g. the kilometers of hiking trails, the rest benches and fountains, as well as the effort involved in maintaining them,

 • e.g. the perception of extensive areas and their management.

-The calculation models can therefore largely be brought into line with the life cycle assessment method.
-We thus have a concept that links the ecosystem services with the ecological balance, and - even more important - it links the ecosystem services to the agricultural production system, i.e. to the economic operation.
+The calculation models can thus be largely aligned with the life cycle assessment methodology.
+We therefore have a concept that links ecosystem services with life cycle assessment and – even more importantly – it links ecosystem services to the agricultural production system, i.e., to the economic operation.

-The list of results is long, including the following points:
+The list of services is long, including, for example, the following:

 • the preservation of habitats for biodiversity and

-• the recreational value, tradition and cultural achievements of the companies.
+• the recreational value, tradition and cultural achievements of the businesses.

-For some ecosystem services, the individual company assessment can also be carried out using INVEKOS data from the multiple application (MFA).
-Examples include the productive maintenance of extensive areas, grazing and landscape diversity.
-However, in order to make a well-founded statement at the company level, we need additional data at the company level.
+Individual farm assessments of some ecosystem services can also be carried out using INVEKOS data from the multi-application form (MFA).
+Examples include the productive maintenance of extensive areas, grazing, and landscape diversity.
+However, for a sound assessment at the farm level, we need additional data at that level.

-Operations managers can use the concept to make decisions and thus maintain or further expand their site-appropriate management.
-The assessment helps to demonstrate the social value of mountain agriculture.
-These services could be better rewarded in the future: through product marketing, through funding or through new business models.
-We would be happy to continue the systematic recording and presentation in follow-up projects.
+Farm managers can use this concept to inform their decisions and thus maintain or further develop their site-appropriate management practices.
+The assessment helps to demonstrate the societal value of mountain agriculture.
+These services could be better rewarded in the future: through product marketing, subsidies, or new business models.
+We would be pleased to continue the systematic data collection and presentation in follow-up projects.

 DI Stephan Pabst